Vai al contenuto principale

 These different CSF patterns have been evaluated in human medicine by the Luminex multiplex assay (Luminex) technology, suggesting their utility as biomarkers in early diagnosis, prognosis, and monitoring process.
 Currently, in veterinary literature cytokines and chemokines CSF profile has been evaluated only in association with certain CNS disorders with promising results.

-Another extremely promising biomarker studied in human medicine is the Neurofilament light chain (NfL), one of three subunits of the Neurofilament (NFs) that compose the axonal cytoskeleton.
+Another extremely promising biomarker studied in human medicine is the Neurofilament light chain (Nf-L), one of three subunits of the Neurofilament (NFs) that compose the axonal cytoskeleton.
 NFs levels increase within the CSF and the blood after axonal damage, so they may be used as biomarker able to quantify neuronal damage in various CNS diseases even before the occurrence of severe clinical signs, to predict probable disorder progression and to monitor the effects of therapies.
-The current reference method of NfL quantification is
+The current reference method of Nf-L quantification is

 the Single-molecule array (Simoa) technology, but recently the Ella automated immunoassay system (Ella) has been proposed as a valid alternative, allowing the evaluation of a higher number of samples, in less time and with overall lower costs.